Can You Eat Every Part of the Moringa Tree?

 There are others that insist you should only eat the leaves or drumsticks, and avoid everything else.
 When we first started researching Moringa years ago, we ran into this exact same situation.

-So we did an awful lot of research, all for the purposes of answering this single question: can you eat every part of the Moringa tree?
+So we did an awful lot of research, all for the purposes of answering this single question below.

 Can you eat every part of the Moringa Tree?